 One of the most obvious signs that your siding is not serving its purpose is also one of the most often overlooked.
 That’s because homeowners don’t automatically associate high heating and cooling costs with their siding.
-Typically, high energy costs also accompany a drafty or uncomfortable temperature inside a home.
+High energy costs typically accompany a drafty or uncomfortable temperature inside a home.

 Even if your siding is fairly durable, hail and high winds can often create minor damage that becomes more serious over time if overlooked.
-Take a walk around your home and look for signs of damage due to impacts.
+Walk around your home and look for signs of damage due to impacts.

-It may be difficult to notice, but if you identify denting that indicates hail damage, it’s a sure sign there may be additional underlying problems with your siding.
+It may be difficult to notice, but if you identify denting indicating hail damage, it’s a sure sign that your siding may have additional underlying problems.
 Cracked or chipped siding boards are also hallmarks of impact damage.

 As some types of siding material age, they can begin to warp or bulge.
-This typically occurs when siding has been exposed to moisture or high heat.
-It’s important to have this type of siding damage inspected by a professional as it may indicate that water has gotten into your home underneath the siding panels.
+This typically occurs when the siding has been exposed to moisture or high heat.
+Inspecting this type of siding damage by a professional is important as it may indicate that water has gotten into your home underneath the siding panels.

 If you’ve had to replace panels several times over the past few years, consider installing new siding.
 With new siding, you’ll have the added benefit of a warranty and the confidence of knowing your siding still has many years ahead before it needs significant maintenance.